grandparkla/nyela/index.markdown

 ### Art Installations

-In the Arthur J. Memorial Fountain and Overlook
+In the Arthur J. Memorial Fountain, sponsored by German Light Products (GLP) and on the Fountain Overlook.

 ### Photo Booths

-Snap the final photos of 2018 at one of our photo booths.
+Snap the final photos of 2018 at one of our photo booths, sponsored by Kaiser Permanente.

 ### Student Art Gallery